Santa Anita Canyon Loop

 One of the best [loop hikes] in the San Gabriels.

-No argument here.
-At 9.5 miles, this is a longer hike, but it is completely enjoyable.
-The sixty-foot Sturtevant Falls is the main attraction, but the trail runs along such fine wooded canyon streams that the entire loop has something to offer.
+It’s hard to argue with that distinction.
+At 9.5 miles in length, Santa Anita Canyon Loop will take some time, but it is completely enjoyable.
+The sixty-foot Sturtevant Falls is the main attraction, but the trail runs along such fine wooded canyon streams that the entire loop delivers nature to enjoy.

-The details of this loop hike have been divided into five legs (which can be visited separately as well).
-The reports for each section provide more information on the trail.
+The details of this loop hike leaving Chantry Flats have been divided into five legs (which can be visited separately as well).
+The reports for each section provide more information.

 - Gabrielino Trail to Sturtevant Falls